-From our beliefs about God, to our worship rituals and even our morality, scripture shapes virtually every facet of a believer’s life.
+From our beliefs about God, to our worship rituals and even our morality – scripture shapes virtually every facet of a believer’s life.
 The preservation of scripture is critical because it is the foundation upon which everything else rests.
-This is why the pursuit of truth has to include a critical assessment of the religious texts we hold in our hands.

 The reality is that many of the stories that it contains are not true at all.
 For example, the story about the stoning of the adulteress in the Gospel of John, verses 7:53-8:11.
 This is the well-known story of a woman who is about to be stoned because of the charge of adultery.
-When questioned about her punishment, Jesus utters the famous words “Let he who is without sin cast the first stone”.
+When questioned about her punishment, Jesus utters the famous words:

 When Christian scholars study the manuscript tradition, that is, the ancient documents from which the modern New Testament is derived, they conclude that the entire story was inserted hundreds of years after Jesus.
 This is due to the fact that it does not exist in any manuscripts before the 5th century, and the vast majority of those prior to the 8th century lack it 1.
 Here is a footnote regarding this story from the New International Version of the Bible: